zipurman/oVIRT_Simple_Backup/README.md

 ### A REST API backup from BASH for oVirt 4.2.x

-I have been working on a backup shell script for oVirt 4.2/4.2.1 using the new API changes.
-I am close to having the script working as I need it.
-I am sharing it here early just in case with the migration of Xen users to oVirt that someone is trying to do the same.
+#### Outline

+This script has the following functionality in a linux command line GUI:
+ - Settings Manager to setup your environment and allow script to connect and backup/restore
+ - Backup all selected VMs on a cron schedule to a specified folder or share
+ - Backup a single VM from within the GUI
+ - Restore a single VM from your backed up VMs in the GUI
+ - Stop/Start VMs from within the GUI

+#### Items Not Yet Completed
+ - Better docblocks in code to make contributors possible ;)
+ - Restore currently creates a clone which needs NICS, CPU, MEM, etc adjusted after complete.
+Working on getting a full restore to work but API is being fussy and cryptic.
+ - Add retention period into headless mode so that older backups are removed

+---

-THIS SCRIPT IS CURRENTLY ALPHA and should only be used by those who understand the risks.
-It is NOT ready for production … YET.
+###### THIS SCRIPT IS CURRENTLY BETA and should only be used by those who understand the risks.

-Also, I had to do some >>CRAZY<< things to make this thing work with 4.2, and then 4.2.1 seems to have corrected some issues that make it less crazy.
-If running 4.2.1 make sure you set your settings to use incrementdiskdevices="0"
+---

 #### Requirements

-Create a VM in oVirt (Example: 20GB HDD (virtio), 8GB RAM, Debian8)<br>
+Create a VM in oVirt (Example: 20GB HDD (virtio), 8GB RAM, Debian8)

 This VM will be used as the Backup_VM_Appliance and will be the manager for all backups

-Backup_VM_Appliance<br>
+Backup_VM_Appliance
  - scsitools
  - curl
  - xmlstarlet